New Upper Bounds on the Spreads of Some Large Sporadic Groups: Introduction

 \section{Introduction}

-Recall that a group is said to be 2-generated if it can be generated by a just two of its elements.
-It is well known that every finite simple group is 2-generated \cite{AschbacherGuralnic} and many authors have considered the question of how easily a pair of elements generating a simple group may be obtained.
-One quantity measuring this introduced by Brenner and Wiegold in \cite{BrennerWiegold} is the concept of the spread of a group.
+Recall that a group is said to be 2-generated if it is generated by just two of its elements.
+Every finite simple group is 2-generated (see \cite{AschbacherGuralnic}) and many authors have considered the question of how easily a pair of elements generating a simple group may be obtained.
+One quantity measuring this introduced by Brenner and Wiegold in \cite{BrennerWiegold} and motivated by earlier work of Binder \cite{Binder} is the concept of the spread of a group.